Are you an adviser? Go to Unbiased Pro

 The current tax (or financial) year runs until 5 April 2025 and is the period when new government taxation often goes ‘live’ following previous budget announcements.

-It’s the time to look back and take stock of your previous year’s finances, before looking ahead to the upcoming year.
+It’s time to look back and take stock of your previous year’s finances before looking ahead to the upcoming year.

-To help you with your year-end review, we’ve put together 10 top tips that will ensure you have all bases covered.
+To help you with your year-end review, we’ve put together 10 top tips that will ensure you have covered all bases.

 1. Make sure your accounts are up to date